Have you heard of Harris Poll Online? It’s a popular survey company that will pay you for your opinion.

 Harris Poll Online will pay you for taking surveys.
 Granted, they pay you in e-gift cards and not cash.
 However, you can always use the gift cards to buy things you need or sell them for cash.

-Harris Poll Online History
+- Harris Poll Online Today

 The Harris Insights and Analytics Company opened in 1963.
 Its Harris Poll is one of the longest running public opinion surveys in the U.S. In fact, the company was the first to conduct presidential polls.